 Apache’s Cassandra database is a powerful, scalable Big Data solution for storing and processing large amounts of data, often using hundreds of nodes split over multiple worldwide locations.
 It’s a great tool and we like it, but too often we see teams run into trouble using it.
 We recommend using Cassandra carefully.
 Teams often misunderstand the use case for Cassandra, attempting to use it as a general-purpose data store when in fact it is optimized for fast reads on large data sets based on predefined keys or indexes.
 Its dependence on the storage schema can also make it difficult to evolve over time.
 Cassandra also has significant operational complexity and some rough edges, so unless you absolutely need the scaling it provides, a simpler solution is usually better.
 If you don’t need Cassandra’s specific use-case and scaling characteristics, you might just be choosing it out of Big Data envy.
 Careful use of Cassandra will include extensive automated testing, and we’re happy to recommend CassandraUnit as part of your testing strategy.

-The hype seems to have peaked for blockchain and cryptocurrencies, as evidenced by the previous firehose-scale announcements in this area slowing to a trickle, and we expect some of the more speculative efforts to die out over time.
-One of the blockchains, Ethereum, is making good progress and is worth watching.
-Ethereum is a public blockchain with a built-in programming language that allows "smart contracts" to be built into it.
-These are algorithmic movements of "ether" (the Ethereum cryptocurrency) in response to activity happening on the blockchain.
-R3Cev, the consortium building blockchain tech for banks, built its first proofs of concept on Ethereum.
-Ethereum has been used to build a Distributed Autonomous Organization (DAO)—one of the first "algorithmic corporations"—although a recent heist of $150m worth of Ether demonstrates that the blockchain and cryptocurrencies are still the Wild West of the technology world.
+The hype seems to have peaked for blockchains and cryptocurrencies, as evidenced by the slowdown of previous firehose-scale announcements in this area, and we expect some of the more speculative efforts to die out over time.
+One of the blockchains, Ethereum, while not universally popular among diehard blockchain aficionados, appears in increasing numbers in new initiatives.
+Ethereum is a public blockchain with a built-in programming language allowing developers to build "smart contracts", which are algorithmic movements of ether (the Ethereum cryptocurrency) in response to activity happening on the blockchain.
+R3CEV, the consortium building blockchain tech for banks, built its first proofs of concept on Ethereum.
+Ethereum has been used to build a distributed autonomous organization (DAO)—one of the first "algorithmic corporations"—although a recent heist of $150 million in the ether demonstrates that the blockchains and cryptocurrencies are still the Wild West of the technology world.

 IndiaStack is a set of Open APIs designed with the goal of transforming India from a data-poor to a data-rich country.
 The stack emphasizes layered innovation by specifying a minimal set of APIs and encourages the rest of the ecosystem to build custom applications on top of these APIs.
 Aadhaar serves as one of the foundation layers, providing authentication services for more than a billion Indian citizens.
 In addition, there are services to provide paperless transactions through digital signatures (eSign), unified online payment (UPI) and an electronic consent layer (e-KYC) to securely provide Aadhaar details to service providers.
 We believe in the Open API–driven initiative to bring digital innovation, and the design principles behind IndiaStack could be used as a change agent for other regions/countries.